-This statement by the Drexel Writing Center (DWC) is both an act of scholarship and an invitation.
+This statement is both an act of scholarship and an invitation.
 It was written collaboratively, over years of reading, writing, conversation, and thoughtful reflection on race and language.
 We see it as an invitation to you, the reader, a member of the Drexel community, to join us in antiracist work.
 We believe that, though talking about race can be difficult, it is necessary if we seek to create more equitable spaces.

 While we believe these issues have always been urgent, recent national events have shown that we all bear the responsibility to address systemic racism in the contexts in which we live.
 Please read the full statement to join us in doing so.

 At the Drexel Writing Center, we’ve spent years thinking about language and how it functions to create personal and professional identities.
 If we are going to help writers succeed, we find it essential to acknowledge that systemic racism persists and is insidious in norms that shape attitudes about language, in the systems, rules and expectations that make up our classes, schools, institutions and society.
 In writing center work, this is most clearly exemplified in the persistent practice of requiring that students use only Standard Academic English in their academic writing.

 We join a chorus of scholars in Linguistics and Writing Studies that have clearly shown that there is no inherent standard of English, a living language that is constantly changing.

 We affirm the decades of research in which linguists have shown that no dialect of English is superior to any other.

 We uphold the linguistic truth that all dialects have an inherent grammar and can be used for effective communication.

 These truths make it illogical to elevate Standard Academic English over other dialects, but more importantly, limiting students’ access to all of their linguistic resources also limits their learning and disproportionately impacts students of color.
 We believe it also devalues the dialects, languages, and identities of writers.